-Native to the southeastern United States.
-Typically 2 to 3 ft. high (though it can grow considerably taller) and as wide or wider, with 1 to 2 1/2-in.-long, dark green, lopsided leaves.
-Foliage turns intense yellow to orange to scarlet in autumn, often with all three colors in same leaf.
+Typically grows to 2–3 ft. high (though it can grow considerably taller) and as wide or wider, with 1–2 1/2-in.-long, dark green, lopsided leaves.
+Foliage turns intense yellow to orange to scarlet in autumn, often with all three colors in the same leaf.
 ‘Blue Mist’ is a blue-foliaged variety that doesn’t color up as well in fall.

-‘Mount Airy’ is smaller (3 to 5 ft. high and wide), with abundant bloom, good dark green leaf color, and consistently superb fall color in yellow, orange, and scarlet.
+‘Mount Airy’ is smaller (3–5 ft. high and wide), with abundant blooms, good dark green leaf color, and consistently superb fall color in yellow, orange, and scarlet.